History of the tank: World War II

-The Cold War
+Cold War

 In the Cold War, the two opposing forces in Europe were the Warsaw Pact countries on the one side, and the NATO countries on the other side.

 Soviet domination of the Warsaw Pact led to effective standardization on a few tank designs.
-In comparison, the major contributors to NATO, France, Germany, the USA, and the UK developed their own tank designs, with little in common.
+In comparison, the major contributors to NATO, France, Germany, the US, and the UK developed their own tank designs, with little in common.

 After World War II, tank development continued.
 Tanks would not only continue to be produced in huge numbers, but the technology advanced dramatically as well.
 Medium tanks became heavier, their armour became thicker and their firepower increased.
 This led gradually to the concept of the main battle tank and the gradual elimination of the heavy tank.
 Aspects of gun technology changed significantly as well, with advances in shell design and effectiveness.

 Many of the changes in tank design have been refinements to targeting and ranging (fire control), gun stabilization, communications and crew comfort.
-Armour evolved to keep pace with improvements in weaponry – the rise of composite armour is of particular note – and guns grew more powerful.
+Armour evolved to keep pace with improvements in weaponry—the rise of composite armour is of particular note—and guns grew more powerful.
 However, basic tank architecture did not change significantly, and has remained largely the same into the 21st century.